-This manual describes the final Streamflow Duration Assessment Methods (SDAMs) intended to distinguish flow duration classes of stream reaches in the Arid West (AW) and Western Mountains (WM).
-These regions are defined by the Arid West and Western Mountains, Valleys and Coast regional supplements to the U.S. Army Corps of Engineers wetland delineation manual (U.S. Army Corps of Engineers 2008, 2010), excluding portions of the AW and WM regions that overlap with the states of Washington, Oregon, and Idaho, which are covered by the SDAM for the Pacific Northwest described in Nadeau et al. (2015).
-These regions are largely based on vegetation type and precipitation levels.
+This manual describes the final Streamflow Duration Assessment Method (SDAM) intended to distinguish flow duration classes of stream reaches in the Great Plains (GP) region of the United States as defined in Synthesizing the Scientific Foundation for Ordinary High-Water Mark Delineation in Fluvial Systems (Wohl et al. 2016), which is based largely on vegetation type and precipitation levels (Figure 2).
+However the western boundary of GP is more precisely defined in the Arid West and Western Mountains, Valleys and Coast regional supplements to the U.S. Army Corps of Engineers wetland delineation manual (U.S. Army Corps of Engineers 2008, 2010).